rsnemmen/BCES/README.md

 - *xerr,yerr*: measurement errors affecting x and y, 1D arrays
 - *cov* : covariance between the measurement errors, 1D array

-If you have no reason to believe that your measurement errors are correlated (which is usual the case), you can provide an  array of zeroes as input for *cov*:
+If you have no reason to believe that your measurement errors are correlated (which is usually the case), you can provide an  array of zeroes as input for *cov*:

     cov = numpy.zeros_like(x)